GalacticExchange/pretrained/README.md

 The most complete and frequently updated list of pretrained top-performing models.
 Tensorflow, Theano and others.

 Want to add your model?
-File an issue, and we will add it.
+File an issue, and we will add your model, usually within 24 hours.

 ## Image recognition